 The Council of Canadians is governed by an exceptional volunteer board of directors.
 The Board is composed of a purposeful mix of the various voices in Canada who are committed to the protection of the commons, mother earth and social justice, and therefore along with Chapter activists, represents a mix of Indigenous, labour, environmentalist, student and human rights activists.

-Chairperson, is dedicated to building the strength of the Council of Canadians in every region while engaging Canada’s many diverse communities.
-Cartwright is the President of the Toronto & York Region Labour Council, representing 200,000 union members who work in every sector of the economy.
+John Cartwright Chairperson, dedicated to building the strength of the Council of Canadians in every region while engaging Canada’s many diverse communities.
+Cartwright is the Past President of the Toronto & York Region Labour Council, representing 200,000 union members who work in every sector of the economy.
 Read more.

 A Tsilhqot’in, is an activist who is passionate about water and food safety issues.
 Nita is a long-time member of the Council of Canadians and a strong advocate for Indigenous rights.

 Retired as president of the Vancouver & District Labour Council in 2018.
 She has spent 40 years as a labour, community and social justice activist, including many years on staff of the Hospital Employees’ Union.
 In addition to the Council of Canadians, Joey is on the boards of the BC Labour Heritage Centre, Vancouver Community College and Pacific Blue Cross.
 She also serves on the Labour Studies Advisory Committee at Simon Fraser University.